JohanDBothma/jbcrud/README.md

 ## Testing

 General test cases has been added.
-I did not add test cases for every single function because **TWP**

 To test, run php artisan test